-When you Plant More Plants in your yard, not only do you create a relaxing retreat from today's concrete jungles, but you also make your yard more enjoyable for everyone, including the environment.
+When you Plant More Plants in your yard, you create a relaxing retreat from today's concrete jungles and make your yard more enjoyable for everyone - including the environment.

 let's get our hands dirty,

 Trees, shrubs and hardy perennials can beautify your home and help reduce runoff.
 Use plants that are adjusted to local growing conditions.
 Consider native plants.
 They are typically more resistant to insects and disease and use less water and fertilizer.
 That means less maintenance for you!

 Here are a few planting pointers you're sure to dig:

 The easiest way to keep your lawn looking beautiful and your plants healthy is to keep it natural.
 By matching similar plants with their preferred soil, sunlight, moisture and other requirements, and planting them in natural site conditions, your newly planted landscapes will do a great job of approximating a natural habitat.
 This ensures that your plants will grow to their potential and keep your yard looking gorgeous and your neighbors jealous.